 - Soak them in the solution provided by your doctor or one part white vinegar and three parts hot water.

-- Let soak for one hour or as long as listed on the instructions.
+- Let these parts soak for one hour, or as long as listed on the instructions.

-- Remove the pieces and either let them air dry or reconnect the machine to dry them.
+- Remove the parts and either let them air dry or reconnect the machine to dry them.

-Check with your healthcare provider or pharmacist to make sure that you have the correct instructions for daily cleaning and disinfecting your nebulizer.
+Check with your doctor or pharmacist to make sure you have the correct instructions for daily cleaning and disinfecting your nebulizer.